Free browsing resumes in the library

 At every grade level, Gordon students are immersed in literature – a pedagogy that develops exceptional reading, comprehension and language skills.
-It’s no wonder that the 20,000-volume library is a favorite campus space.
+It’s no wonder that the 24,000-volume library is a favorite campus space.

-The library offers a comprehensive and diverse collection of age-appropriate literature and resources to assist students with their natural curiosity, quest for interesting reading, and academic endeavors.
-In conjunction with weekly library classes for students in all grades, the library is used daily by Lower and Middle School students for research, studying and quiet reading.
-The two-story facility includes a second floor designed exclusively for middle school students and features one of the finest, most extensive collections of books for young adult readers in the area.
+The library offers a comprehensive and diverse collection of age-appropriate literature and resources to help students pursue their natural curiosity, their quest for interesting reading, and their academic endeavors.
+The two-story facility includes a second floor designed exclusively for Middle School students and features one of the finest, most extensive collections of books for young adult readers in the area.

-Students’ families are welcome to borrow books from the library.
+Students’ families are also welcome to borrow books.
 In addition to the main collection, the library has a rich and current selection of books on parenting and education.

 Gordon’s librarians are continually adding new books and programs that will continue to attract and inspire students and teachers.
 The collection includes books featuring many diverse cultures and traditions with the goal that all Gordon students will find books that reflect their background.
 The annual presentation of the Gordon School Multicultural Picture Book Award encourages students to develop standards for evaluating the books they read and enjoy.

-The second floor of the library is reserved for the pre-teen and teen population.
-Middle School students also utilize the lower level of the library and are encouraged to do so.
-In contrast, Early Childhood and Lower School students must wait until fifth grade to enter the mezzanine and their first entry is seen as a rite of passage.
+The second floor of the library is reserved for the pre-teen and teen population of the Middle School students.
+Early Childhood and Lower School students must wait until fifth grade to enter the mezzanine and their first entry is seen as a rite of passage.

 The first floor of the library contains a read-aloud area known as the story grove where Nursery through third grade meets for their library classes.
 The layout suggests a modest amphitheatre and is designed for close sharing of picture books, storytelling and shadow puppetry.
 Fourth graders use the brainstorming table for the acquisition of library skills.
 A space under the main staircase, affectionately known as the book nook, affords children a quiet and cozy reading area.